 Tips for Planning a Franchise Discovery Day

 Franchise discovery days are a fantastic opportunity to get to know and profile potential franchisees.
-Getting someone who has made an enquiry on the phone is one thing, but for them to make the effort of coming to you for an open day is a whole new level.
+When advertising your franchise online, getting someone who has made an enquiry on the phone is one thing, but for them to make the effort of coming to you for an open day is a whole new level.
 For starters, if someone has taken the day off work, or paid travel expenses, to come to your discovery day, you know they’re keen.

 Planning the Discovery Day